Just Like That We Became the Adults at the Thanksgiving Table

 At some point my sister-in-law decided to take on Thanksgiving as her holiday and for many years, we fell into a comfortable and predictable routine.
 We ate the same foods in the same place with the same people and even the conversation barely changed.
 We were busy keeping young children fed, safe and entertained.
 And although we saw evidence of the years racing by, we barely paid any notice.

 The wistful thing about life is that everything is status quo, until it’s not.
+And even though, you are keenly aware that things change, you never really know when the last Thanksgiving like this or that will happen.
 Our parents began to fall away.
 First, my father and although his absence was keenly felt, his lone empty seat at the table didn’t overturn the dynamic.
 Then my in-laws.

 Then my sister-in-law, Marion, became ill and asked me to take over the holiday.
 That first year we hosted, Marion gamely came to our house and although we worked hard to be joyful that year, the specter of her illness made it hard to feel festive.
 The next year she was gone.